gregv12/fluxtion-server/docs/guide/overview.md

 ## Configuration (YAML)

-You can configure Fluxtion Server with YAML (or programmatically).
+You can configure Mongoose server with YAML (or programmatically).
 Example snippet:

 ```yaml
 # --------- EVENT INPUT FEEDS BEGIN CONFIG ---------